kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 **Offset**: The requested offset in bytes *after* the GROUP header, but including and OBJECT headers.

-The publisher replies with a GROUP header on the same stream.
+The publisher replies with the contents on the same stream.
+See the GROUP section on how to parse the contents which includes OBJECT delimiters.

+The publisher closes the stream once the entire GROUP has been transferred, or resets with an error code.

+The subscriber may close or reset the

-This is notably different from SUBSCRIBE.
+DISCUSS: This is notably different from SUBSCRIBE.
+Is there any merit in creating a unidirectional stream instead?

 ## INFO Stream